WaveEngine/EvergineDocs/manual/extensions/imgui/features.md

 ## Toolbar

-The **Toolbar** Control is essentially a row of Buttons.
-Only one of the Buttons on the Toolbar can be active at a time, and it will remain active until a different Button is clicked.
+The **Toolbar** Control is essentially a row of buttons.
+Only one of the buttons on the Toolbar can be active at a time, and it will remain active until a different button is clicked.
 This behavior emulates the behavior of a typical Toolbar.
-You can define an arbitrary number of Buttons on the Toolbar.
+You can define an arbitrary number of buttons on the Toolbar.

 ## SelectionGrid

 The **SelectionGrid** Control is a multi-row Toolbar.
 You can determine the number of columns and rows in the grid.
-Only one Button can be active at time.
+Only one button can be active at a time.

 ## HorizontalSlider